 LiveSync aims to provide an optimal setup of the view parameters for the volumetric view with little additional user interaction.
-Manually specifying a good 3D view for structures detected in crosssectional images is a time-consuming task.
-The user has to edit many parameters, such as camera position and clipping planes in order to get an expressive visualization.
+Manually specifying a good 3D view for structures detected in cross-sectional images is a time-consuming task.
+The user has to edit many parameters such as camera position and clipping planes in order to get an expressive visualization.
 This process has to be repeated for each new structure of interest.
-LiveSync makes the process of diagnosis more efficient by automatically generating good 3D views for interactively picked structures.
-This functionality can be activated on demand by pressing a hot-key while pointing the mouse over a structure of interest on the 2D slice.
+LiveSync makes the process of diagnosis more efficient by automatically generating good views for interactively picked structures.
+This functionality can be activated on demand by pressing a hot-key while pointing the mouse over a structure of interest.
 Depending on the quality of the instantly generated result, the user can manually refine the view by adjusting the view parameters.
 This concept allows an efficient and non-intrusive integration of 2D and 3D visualizations in medical workstations.
+As the three-dimensional views are generated automatically, the 3D visualization does not interfere with the usual diagnostic procedure.

 Figure 1 gives an overview on the LiveSync workflow.
-Based on a picking action on a slice, a set of relevant view input parameters is extracted.
+Based on a picking action on a slice a set of relevant view input parameters is extracted.
 In the original system these parameters are patient orientation, viewpoint history, local shape estimation and visibility.
 To get a unified representation of the parameters regarding viewpoint quality, a viewing sphere is deformed for each of them.
-Each of these deformed spheres contains information about the viewpoint quality.
-They are combined to encode an estimation about the overall view goodness.
-The combined sphere now contains information on how to set up the viewpoint for the best estimated view on the
+Each of theses deformed spheres contains information about the viewpoint quality and they are combined to encode an estimation about the overall view goodness.
+The combined sphere now contains information on how to set up the viewpoint for the best estimated view on the structure of interest.
+After the automatic setup of the clipping plane and the zoom factor the live synchronized view is provided.